 Hot Water vs Cold Water: Which Is Better?

-Published 2026-03-12 · Updated 2026-03-12
+Published 2026-03-12 · Updated 2026-03-16

-• Cold mornings or cozy evening routines.
+• Cold mornings, office environments, or evening wind-down routines.

 Where cold water may work better

-• Hot climates and workouts.
+• Hot weather and post-exercise cooldown.

 Frequently asked questions